writefreely/writefreely-swift/docs/WFClient.md

   - username: - username: The user's username.
   - password: - password: The user's password.
-  - completion: - completion: A handler for the `User` object returned on success, or `Error` on failure.
+  - completion: - completion: A handler for the `WFUser` object returned on success, or `Error` on failure.

 ### `logout(token:completion:)`